paul-m/d8-require-drupal/README.md

 What?
 ---

-This repo is a test of whether you can use Composer's `require` command to install Drupal 8's core as a useful dependency.
+This repo is a test of whether you can use Composer's `require` command to install Drupal 8's core as a useful dependency under `vendor/`.

 It uses github and travis-ci to build the project, and then tries to run tests.

 We only have one PHPUnit-based test to start.

-We are emulating this sequence of commands in travis-ci:
+We are sending this sequence of commands to travis-ci:

-    $ composer require drupal/core 8.0.*@dev
+    $ composer require drupal/core 8.0.*
+    $ composer require --dev phpunit/phpunit
     $ ./vendor/bin/phpunit

 How?
 ---

 The travis-ci build happens whenever someone pushes to this repo.
-If you don't have access, you can't push against this repo (and you don't).
-You can, however, choose from the following options:
+If you don't have access (and you don't), you can't push against this repo.
+Otherwise, you can choose from the following options:

 * Fork your own repo, and push to your own repo to your heart's content.
 Please change the github OAuth token if you do.
 * Perform the test locally.
 Just perform the commands listed in the What? section.

-Why?
----

-Some folks think Drupal 8's core is useful as a managed dependency.
-Others don't.
-Let's find out what Drupal's actual behavior is.

-What does this test show?
----

-This test shows whether Drupal is modular enough to run as a dependency under Composer's `vendor/` directory.